emyl3/To-Do-List/README.md

 Each task can be toggled between complete and incomplete status with the checkbox.

 ## Usage
-Run `npm install` and set up the database according to database.sql.
+Run `npm install` and set up the SQL database according to the `database.sql` file.
+Then, run `npm start` and go to `localhost:3000` to run the application.

 # Authors
 - elisa lee